vetsin/code-jam-2025/README.md

 ## Contributing

 This project can be developed with `uv`.
 Main entrypoint is `uv run src/main.py`.
+You can familiar yourself with the project architecture in [ARCH.md](ARCH.md).

 To make the Typst input functional, add the [`typst` binary](https://github.com/typst/typst?tab=readme-ov-file#installation) to your PATH.
 Passcodes should be reproducible within the same Typst version.